 To purchase: If you are a Ravelry user, please use the "buy now" button under Kethry's picture in the sidebar to the right to pay via PayPal to receive an expiring link to download the pattern instantly.

-please visit my Etsy shop, located to purchase a copy of the pattern.
+If you are not on Ravelry, please visit my Etsy shop, located to purchase a copy of the pattern.
 Please disregard the shipping costs -- when payment is received a copy of the pattern will be sent to the email address provided.